 Oracle Universal Installer or a configuration assistant validates the response file at runtime.
-If the validation fails, the installation or configuration process ends.
+If the validation fails, the silent or noninteractive installation or configuration process ends.
 Oracle Universal Installer treats values for parameters that are of the wrong context, format, or type as if no value was specified in the file.

-See Also: "Reviewing the Log of an Installation Session" on page C-2 for information on interactive installation log files
+See Also: "Reviewing the Log of an Installation Session" on page C-2 for information about interactive installation log files

-Troubleshooting Configuration Assistants
+C.5 Troubleshooting Configuration Assistants